JetLite: Rebranding to JetKonnect

 Jetlite was merged with Jet Airways' in-house low-cost brand JetKonnect on 25 March 2012 as a move towards operating under one brand.

 On 1 December 2014 JetKonnect was integrated into Jet Airways ending its own operations and now flew for them under the codeshare, using its own Air Operators Certificate and flight code S2 till the merger of the two companies was completed after approval.
 The aircraft fleet was also progressively being repainted in Jet Airways livery.

 End of Operations

 On 17 April 2019, JetLite grounded all of its flights and ceased all operations, in tandem with its parent company, Jet Airways, which also grounded all of its flights and ceased all operations on the same day.

 Services

-JetLite had an extensive domestic network as well as international services to Nepal and Sri Lanka that were dropped after the merger into JetKonnect, focusing only on domestic routes.
+JetLite had an extensive domestic network, as well as international services to Nepal and Sri Lanka that were dropped after the merger with JetKonnect, focusing only on domestic routes.

-A buy onboard menu called JetCafé, with food for purchase in Economy, while free meals were offered in Business class.
+A buy onboard menu called JetCafé with food for purchase was offered in Economy, while free meals were offered in Business class.